 Shěn Jīnáo

-Shěn Jīnáo:a herbalist in the Qing dynasty, in his early years, he studied Confucianism, learned extensively with a good memory, and studied through epics and literature, medical skills, practice divination, and star calculations, he is the author of Shang Han Lun Gang Mu (the Outline of the Treatise on Cold-induced Diseases).
+Shěn Jīnáo: a herbalist in the Qing dynasty.
+In his early years, he studied Confucianism and had an extensive study with good memory, and studied through epics and literature, medical skills, practice divination, and star calculations.
+He is the author of Shang Han Lun Gang Mu (The Outline of the Treatise on Cold-induced Diseases).

 Yú Zhàoyuán

-Yú Zhàoyuán:a herbalist of the Qing dynasty, a famous expert of Shang Han Lun (the Treatise on Cold-induced Diseases) in the Qing dynasty.
-He inherited his family studies early, studied Zhongjing's doctrine deeply and effectively, he is the author of Tong Su Shang Han Lun (the Popular Treatise on Cold-induced Diseases).
+Yú Zhàoyuán: a herbalist of the Qing dynasty, a famous expert on Shang Han Lun (the Treatise on Cold-induced Diseases).
+Having inherited his family's studies at an early age, he studied Zhongjing's doctrine in depth and effectively.
+He is the author of Tong Su Shang Han Lun (the Popular Treatise on Cold-induced Diseases).

 Yóu Yí

-Yóu Yí:a herbalist of the Qing dynasty, used to sell calligraphy for a living in a temple, later he became a favorite disciple of Ma Chu, his academic attainments became more profound in his later years, have a deep study of Zhong Jing's books, he is the author of Jin Kui Yao Lue Xin Dian (the Heart Code of the Synopsis of the Golden Chamber), Shang Han Guan Zhu Ji (A String of Beads from the Treatise on Cold-induced Diseases).
+Yóu Yí: a herbalist of the Qing dynasty, used to sell calligraphy in a temple for a living.
+Later, he became a favorite disciple of Ma Chu and his academic attainments became more profound in his later years.
+He studied Zhong Jing's books in depth and is the author of books Jin Kui Yao Lue Xin Dian (the Heart Code of the Synopsis of the Golden Chamber), Shang Han Guan Zhu Ji (A String of Beads from the Treatise on Cold-induced Diseases).

 Lǚ Zhènmíng

-Lǚ Zhènmíng:a herbalist in the Qing dynasty, professional Confucian scholar in generations, he passed the imperial examinations and achieved Ju Ren (former second-degree candidate in the provincial examination), his diagnosis and treatment have miraculous effects, studying Zhongjing's book single-minded for more than 20 years, his monograph Shang Han Xun Yuan (the Seeking Primitive Origin with the Treatise on Cold-induced Diseases) was praised as the number one among all studies of Shang Han Lun (the Treatise on Cold-induced Diseases) since Daoguang period.
+Lǚ Zhènmíng: a herbalist and a professional Confucian scholar in generations from the Qing dynasty.
+He passed the imperial examinations and achieved the rank of Ju Ren (formerly the second-degree candidate in the provincial examination).
+His diagnoses and treatments have miraculous effects; he studied Zhongjing's book single-mindedly for more than 20 years, and his monograph Shang Han Xun Yuan (the Seeking Primitive Origin with the Treatise on Cold-induced Diseases) was praised as the number one among all studies of Shang Han Lun (the Treatise on Cold-induced Diseases) since the Daoguang period.

 Dài Yàochí

-Dài Yàochí:a herbalist of the Qing dynasty, his life and deeds in detail is unknown, he ever lived approximately in the 19th century, the author of Shang Han Zheng Jie (the Correct Explanation of the Treatise on Cold-induced Diseases).
+Dài Yàochí: a herbalist of the Qing dynasty.
+Little is known about his life and deeds, but he ever lived approximately in the 19th century.
+He is the author of Shang Han Zheng Jie (The Correct Explanation of the Treatise on Cold-induced Diseases).

 Yú Jǐnghé